rpm-software-management/dnf/doc/api_conf.rst

     An integer to limit the number of installed installonly packages (packages that do not upgrade, instead few versions are installed in parallel).
 Defaults to ``0``, that is the limiting is disabled.

+  .. attribute:: installonlypkgs

+    List of provide names of packages that should only ever be installed, never upgraded.
+Kernels in particular fall into this category.
+    These packages are never removed by ``dnf autoremove`` even if they were installed as dependencies (see
+    :ref:`clean_requirements_on_remove <clean_requirements_on_remove-label>`
+    for auto removal details).
+    This option overrides the default installonlypkgs list used by DNF.
+    The number of kept package versions is regulated by :ref:`installonly_limit <installonly-limit-label>`.

   .. attribute:: install_weak_deps

     When this boolean option is set to True and a new package is about to be